1040 West Georgia Street, Suite 2100

 Hunter Litigation Chambers has been consistently recognized as one of the premier firms in British Columbia practicing in the field of dispute resolution.
 The senior counsel have developed their reputations as leading litigation and arbitration counsel during their respective tenures at some of Canada’s leading corporate/commercial law firms.
-Randy Kaardal Q.C., Bill Smart, Q.C., Michael Stephens, Mark Oulton, Brent Olthuis and Claire Hunter, Q.C. have consistently been identified in peer-reviewed publications as leading counsel in various litigation-related categories.
-Bill Smart Q.C. is a Fellow of both the American College of Trial Lawyers and the International Society of Barristers.
+Randy Kaardal Q.C., Bill Smart, Q.C., Michael Stephens, Mark Oulton, Brent Olthuis, Claire Hunter, Q.C., and Ryan Dalziel, Q.C. have consistently been identified in peer-reviewed publications as leading counsel in various litigation-related categories.
+Bill Smart Q.C. is a Fellow of the American College of Trial Lawyers, and both he and Brent Olthuis are Fellows of the International Society of Barristers.
 Randy Kaardal, Q.C. and Claire Hunter, Q.C. are both Fellows of the Litigation Counsel of America.

 The firm’s experience is enhanced by Associate Counsel Martin Taylor, Q.C., one of Canada’s leading counsel and adjudicators over the past 40 years.